Online advertising in China

-Online advertising in China benefited from the soaring value of China’s internet media.
-The market size of China’s online advertising industry in 2009 reached 20.61 billion Chinese yuan, up 21.2% from 2008.
-Search engine, portals, networks, videos, online communities, and vertical site advertising are the six main categories in China's online advertising.
-Among these, search engine advertising is one of the most preferred forms.
+Online advertising in China reached 20.61 billion Chinese yuan in 2009, up 21.2% from 2008.

 Internet users

-According to Internet World Stats, China's online shopping population reached 8% of the total Chinese population in 2009, and the number of internet users in China reached 485 million in June 2011.
+According to Internet World Stats, China's online shopping population reached 8% of the total Chinese population in 2009, and the number of Internet users in China reached 485 million in June 2011.
 They spend 1 billion hours online each day and the number will double to 2 billion by 2015.
 China's online shopping population is estimated to increase to 19% of the total population by 2012.

-Search Engine Advertising
+Search engine advertising

-The key players in China's search engine advertising are Tencent, Soso, Baidu, Sogou, Google, Bing and Yahoo!
+The key players in China's search engine advertising are Tencent, Soso, Baidu, Sogou, Google, Bing, and Yahoo!
 China.
-After Google decided to pull its search engine out of the Chinese market in early 2010, Tencent became the top choice for search engine advertising in China.
+Tencent became the top choice for search engine advertising in China.
 Tencent's advertising platform is in Chinese.

-Video advertising

-There are several companies that provide video advertising services in China.

-Advertising content is shown before video or during pause.
-Leading companies in the video advertising industry include Tencent Video, YouKu/TuDou (merged), PPS.tv and Funshion.